amelhassan-msft/TokenStoreExtension/samples/using-binding-reference.md

 ## JavaScript Azure Function Instructions
 Complete the steps under "PreReqs" [on this page](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli).
-Then, using the powershell command line, follow these steps to create a local Azure Function js project:
-- Enter the "func init" command
-- Choose node js runtime
-- Create a function template of your choice
+After you have created your node JS Azure Function app follow these steps to be able to use the TokenStoreBindings.
-- To install the TokenExtension NuGet package run this command: **"func extensions install -p azure.functions.tokenstore.extension.v1 -v 1.0.0"**
+- To install the TokenExtension NuGet package run this command: **"func extensions install -p azurefunctions.tokenstore.extension.v1 -v 1.0.1"**
 - To generate an extensions.csproj run this command: **"func extensions sync"**
 - To use the TokenStoreBinding, include the binding in your function.json file
     - Example for the "tokenName" scenario: